Contribution from loanscanada.ca

 If you default on your mortgage payments, it’s important to understand that the premiums for this policy protect the lender’s financial losses, and not yours.

 It’s important to note, however, that mortgage default insurance is different than mortgage life insurance, which is a type of life insurance sold by your bank or mortgage broker.
-If you’d like to learn more about that, check out our comprehensive guide on mortgage life insurance.
+If you’d like to learn more about that, check out our comprehensive guides on what is mortgage life insurance and life insurance versus mortgage insurance.
+We also have a guide on using term life insurance to pay off your mortgage.

 Will you need to pay for mortgage default insurance?
 We’ve created this simple chart to help you find out.